-- Written Report: Assessed based on the quality of research, depth of analysis, structure, and the relevance of the findings. - Viva Voce: Students will defend their dissertation through a viva voce examination, conducted by an external examiner.
+- Thesis Report (150 Marks): The thesis will be assessed based on the quality of research, depth of analysis, structure, and the relevance of the findings. - Viva Voce (50 Marks): Students will defend their dissertation through a viva voce examination, conducted by external examiner.